Introduction

 Private Sub Form_BeforeUpdate(Cancel As Integer) On Error Resume Next If Err then Cancel = True Else Me![EditedBy] = UserName Me![EditedDt] = Now End IF End Sub OR If Msgbox("Hi, " & UserName & ", Shutdown Application..?", vbQuestion+vbDefaultButton2+vbYesNo,"Shut Down")=vbYes then docmd.Quit acQuitSaveAll End If

-Similarly, the ComputerName() Function will get the Workstation ID of the User from Memory.
+Similarly, the ComputerName() Function gets the Workstation ID of the User from Memory.

 Monitoring Intrusions

-These are also useful to monitor unauthorized use of third parties, or somebody not entrusted to maintain the open database, from the Network Drive, by sending an Alert Message to you from the Startup Screen or Main Switch Board Form's Open Event Procedure like the example given below:
+These are also useful to monitor unauthorized use of third parties, or somebody not entrusted to maintain the open database, from the Network Drive, by sending an Alert Message to you from the Startup Screen or the Main Switch Board Form's Open Event Procedure, like the example given below:

 Private Sub Form_Open(Cancel As Integer) Call Shell("NET SEND YourNetworkID from: " & ComputerName & " User: " & UserName & " opened: " & Currentdb.Name & " at: " & Now()) End Sub

-Note: NET SEND was Windows XP Command, its new Version is MSG Command.
+Note: NET SEND was a Windows XP Command; its new Version is MSG Command.

 Refer to the following Posts for more advanced techniques: